dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 newtype T = i: int | i
 ```

-The expression after the vertical bar is should be a boolean condition.
+The expression after the vertical bar must be a boolean condition.
 The values of the basetype that satisfy this condition are the members
 of the newtype.
 This is different than, say, a set comprehension like
 `set i: int :: i*2` where the expression after the `::` gives the elements